/images/resources/code-examples/code-examples-dotnet.jpg

 Run the Website

-The website is intentionally minimal, since its only purpose is to demonstrate security.
-The initial page is a simple unauthenticated view:
+The website is intentionally minimalist since its only purpose is to demonstrate security.
+The initial page is a simple, unauthenticated view:

 Unauthenticated View

-After you have authenticated, a protected view is rendered.
-The page shows how to get the current access token, which will be needed if the website calls APIs.
-Options are also provided for refreshing tokens, and logging out.
+After you have authenticated, the website renders a protected view.
+The page lists the current access token, which the website needs for calling APIs.
+It also shows buttons for refreshing tokens and logging out.

 Authenticated View